 In the unfortunate event that you are injured in an accident involving a negligent driver, it is imperative that you get in touch with an experienced Atlanta distracted driving accident lawyer.
 Having a professional attorney on your side helps to ensure that your rights are protected and significantly increases your chances of securing fair and maximum compensation.

 Here at Bethune Law Firm, we are proud to have a team of highly-skilled and seasoned car accident attorneys who are fully prepared to fight aggressively to get you all the compensation you deserve.
-Call us today at 1-800-INJURED to schedule your free consultation.
+Call us today at 4048757800 to schedule your free consultation.

 What is Distracted Driving?